ThomasGesseyJones/FullyBayesianForecastsExample/README.rst

   Evaluating the Bayes ratio between the two models of the data using Polychord.
-These results are then stored in the verification_data directory for later comparison with the results from the evidence network to verify its accuracy in computing the Bayes ratio.
-It should be run first.
+These results are then stored in the verification_data directory for later comparison with the results from the evidence network to verify its accuracy.
+It should be run first, ideally in parallel.
 - train_evidence_network.py: This script builds the evidence network and data simulators, then trains the evidence network.
 Once trained it stores the evidence network in the models directory, then runs a blind